 Following this event, the SDSM decided to boycott the parliament sessions, which ultimately lasted for more than two months and threatened to derail local elections that were supposed to be held on 24 March 2013.
 The SDSM stated that it would renounce the boycott only when the local elections were held together with early parliamentary elections.

-These events have triggered a succession of demonstrations in Macedonia.
+These events have triggered a succession of demonstrations in North Macedonia.
 On 19 February a former leader of the now disbanded ethnic Albanian separatist armed group, was chosen to become the new Minister of Defence.
 In a reaction to this appointment, clashes took place in Skopje against ethnic Albanians of Macedonians, which was followed days later by a violent demonstration of ethnic Albanians.

-The political crisis was resolved at the beginning of March, after a mediation effort by EU Enlargement Commissioner at that time, Štefan Füle, and European Parliament Rapporteur for Macedonia, Richard Howitt (S&D Group in the EP).
+The political crisis was resolved at the beginning of March, after a mediation effort by EU Enlargement Commissioner at that time, Štefan Füle, and European Parliament Rapporteur for North Macedonia, Richard Howitt (S&D Group in the EP).
 The SDSM agreed on 1 March to return to parliament and to run in the local elections.
 These elections were held on 25 March and 7 April.
-Victory was declared by Macedonia’s ruling VMRO-DPMNE, under the lead of Nikola Gruevski.
+Victory was declared by North Macedonia’s ruling VMRO-DPMNE, under the lead of Nikola Gruevski.

 The country, which had been relatively spared from inter-ethnic violence after the break-up of Yugoslavia, underwent great tensions from 2001 onwards, when the Albanian minority started demanding more rights.
-The 1998-1999 war in Kosovo forced thousands of Albanians to flee to Macedonia.
+The 1998-1999 war in Kosovo forced thousands of Albanians to flee to North Macedonia.
 Since then, the Ohrid Agreement, signed with the support of the European Union and NATO, had guaranteed a unitary Macedonian state, reinforced by its EU candidate status since 2005.
 Nonetheless, violence keeps on sparking regularly.
 In March 2013, riots started from the Macedonian side after Talat Xhaferi, a former Albanian guerrilla commander, was appointed as defence minister.
 In April that same year, Johan Tarculovski, the only Macedonian convicted of war crimes against Albanians by the International Criminal Court in The Hague, was granted a hero’s welcome as he came back to Skopje, raising disagreement from the Albanian community.
 Winter 2013 saw the opposition of the two ethnic groups over the building of a new Orthodox Christian Church in a Muslim-dominated village.

 Women and minority representation